scexao-org/vampires_dpp/_sources/quickstart.md

     * (Optional) background/dark-subtraction, flat-fielding, bad-pixel correction
     * Flip cam 1 data
     * Precise coordinate lookup and normalization of FITS headers
+1. Frame combination
+    * Used to collect frames from multiple data files for e.g., polarimetry
 1. Frame analysis
     * Measure image statistics, centroids, and photometry in windows around the PSF(s)
     * Measures a few full-frame statistics.